Marine Cargo Claims and Procedures

 - The security deposit, also called the General Average Guarantee, is provided to the vessel owner or General Average adjuster by your insurance company in exchange for the release of your customer’s cargo.
 Without Cargo Insurance, cash must be posted by the claimant.
 The sample calculation below provides a general illustration of how security amounts are determined:

 |Sample Calculation of how the Required Security Amount is Determined on a General Average Claim|

 |$50 million vessel value and $50 million of cargo on vessel yields a $100 million voyage value.|

 |If a shipper has $1 million of cargo on the vessel, they are a 1/100, or 1% participant, in the event of a General Average claim.|

 |It is determined that $5 million of the vessel’s cargo (none of which was the shipper’s) was jettisoned to float the vessel off of a sand bar after grounding.|

 |The shipper is responsible for posting 1% of $5 million ($50,000) as a security deposit.|

 Subrogation is one of the most important parts of the claim process.
 A successful approach to subrogation can make a big difference to the bottom line – and making subrogation a priority rather than a postscript is important to Roanoke Claims Services.
 Our dedicated team has developed an effective and efficient recovery process.
-Take a look at some recent recoveries.

 The subrogation process begins with the identification of potential recovery as soon as a new marine cargo claim is reported.
 Once the claim information is received, research and investigation procedures begin.